TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/04 Advanced/Ex04_ReadReplayDataAPI.md

 }
 ```

 Next we need to decide which data we would like to access.
-For example if you are only interested in data fro the 5 second mark of the recording you can use the following to fetch the nearest snapshot:
+For example if you are only interested in data from the 5 second mark of the recording you can use the following to fetch the nearest snapshot:

 ```cs
 // Try to get the snapshot for the 5 second mark